nicola/connectable/README.md

 # Droidable

-Droinable is an open source library written in Python that connects devices, sensors and apps in unique place (computer, mobile phone, watch), transforming the device into a droid that executes some actions at given triggers.

-Droidable is an open source library writtern in Python that makes connectable and programmable sensors, devices and apps.
+Droidable is an open source library writtern in Python that makes sensors, devices and apps connectable and programmable.
 Deploying it to a computer, mobile, watch, it transform your device into a droid that execute some actions at some given triggers.

 ## Proof of concept
 Here are two main examples when Droidable is applied to a smart house / house automation system through a Raspberry PI and to a life-logging watch with body sensors.